 - Title has a limit of 50 characters and should be intuitive and easy to spell.
 It is crucial to differentiate your app from the competition.
 Here are some tips to name your app

 - Short description is critical for persuading users to install your app on their phones.
-It is a summary of your app shown on the app’s listing.
+It is a summary of your app the users will see on the app’s listing.
 Thus, make sure to include the most relevant and concise information in the first three lines

 - Full description highlights your app’s benefits and key functionalities.
 The full description allows you to elaborate on more details about your app.
 It has a limit of 4000 characters though, so make sure to be informative and include your keywords.
 When opening the app’s store listing, users can read the first sentence of your description without tapping on “read more”